bio-phys/BioEM/README.md

      **Important: It is recommended to compare log(P) with respect to other Models or to Noise as in [1].

-* (Optional) Write the posterior probabilities as a function of the orientations (key word: WRITE_PROB_ANGLES in InputFile, see BioEM_Manual.pdf).
+* (Optional) Write the posterior probabilities as a function of the orientations (key word: WRITE_PROB_ANGLES in InputFile, see [documentation](http://bioem.readthedocs.io/en/latest/manual.html#std:inpar-WRITE_PROB_ANGLES)).

 ### Tutorial

 A directory with example EM particles, models, and input files are provided in the Tutorial_BioEM directory.
-The tutorial is described in chapter 4 of the BioEM_Manual.pdf
+The tutorial is described in [section 4 of the BioEM documentation](http://bioem.readthedocs.iohttp://bioem.readthedocs.io/en/latest/manual.html#tutorial).

 ### Installation